jameshughes89/cs101/site/topics/searching/searching.rst

     * Second, even the syntax between many languages are remarkably similar

 * Below is a collection of linear search algorithms in various popular programming languages

+    * The purpose of their inclusion here is to get a sense of how similar and dissimilar programing languages can be

-* Despite never learning the various languages, chances are you can still understand the code completely
+* Despite never learning the various languages, chances are you can still understand much of the code completely

 Python